France's Mayer breaks decathlon world record

 World champion and Olympic silver medalist Mayer surpassed American Ashton Eaton’s 9,045 total at the 2015 world championships in Beijing.

+“I’ve been waiting for this moment for a long time,” said Mayer after becoming the first Frenchman to hold the decathlon world record.

+“We live for moments like this that are simply incredible.
+I couldn’t cry.
+I don’t have any more tears left because I was crying so much before the 1,500m.”

-Mayer, 26, made amends for missing out on the European title in Berlin last month, where he failed to register a mark in the long jump, by throwing a personal best of 71.90 meters in the javelin, Sunday’s penultimate event.
+Mayer, 26, made amends for missing out on the European title in Berlin last month, where he failed to register a mark in the long jump.

-He finished the decisive 1,500 meters in four minutes 36.11 seconds, having needed to clock 4:49 to break the record.
+He threw a personal best of 71.90 meters in the javelin, Sunday’s penultimate event, then finished the decisive 1,500 meters in four minutes 36.11 seconds, having needed to clock 4:49 to break the record.

 The performance came on the same day Kenya’s Eliud Kipchoge eclipsed the world marathon record by a stunning one minute and 18 seconds when he ran 2:01:39 in Berlin.